 The fall season is from late October to early December and peaks around mid-November.

-Daichi-ji’s Opening Hous, Admission Fees, and Access Information
+Daichi-ji’s Opening Hous, Admission Fee, and Access Information

 - The temple is open from 9 am to 5 pm.
-In winter, it will close early at 4 pm
+In winter, it closes early at 4 pm.

 - The admission fee is